Five-Year BS/MS Program

-Students admitted to the Five-Year BS/MS program must follow the normal procedure for graduate admission, including taking the GRE, filing an application complete with references, etc. Students are not required to apply for or accept admission to the EECS graduate program in order for the course credits to count toward the BS degree.
+Students admitted to the Five-Year BS/MS program must follow the normal procedure for graduate admission, including filing an application complete with references, etc. Students are not required to apply for or accept admission to the EECS graduate program in order for the course credits to count toward the BS degree.

 - Only lecture-based ECE 400- and 500-level and COSC 400- and 500-level courses will be approved.
 Independent study, off-campus study, and seminar courses are not considered lecture based.